 - The higher up you go the worse the toilets get, as in the toilet is a hole in the ground and you “flush” with a bucket of water.

 We stayed at the Green Village Guest House in Phakding.

-After a long day, we were ready for our sleep.
-8 p.m. was the usual lights out, considering you had to be up very early.
-But very much looking forward to starting back up the next morning.
+After a long day, we were ready for our sleep around 8 p.m. considering we had to be up very early.
+But we very much looked forward to starting back up the next morning.